severalnines/docs/user-guide/mysql/backup.rst

 ..
 Attention:: The datadir must have enough space to accomodate the restored backup.

 * **Restore "MySQL" Database**
 	- Exclusive to mysqldump.
 Toggle to ON to restore the ``mysql`` database if the backup was created by ClusterControl.
 If the ``cmon`` user privileges has changed, it may cause ClusterControl to stop functioning.
-This is fixable, of course.
+This is fixable.
 Default is "No".

+**Restore and verify on standalone host**

+Performs restoration on a standalone host and verify the backup.
+This requires a dedicated host which is not part of the cluster.
+ClusterControl will first deploy a MySQL instance on the target host, start the service, copy the backup from the backup repository and start performing the restoration.
+Once done, you can have an option either shutdown the server once restored or let it run so you can conduct investigation on the server.

+You can monitor the job progress under *Activity > Jobs > Verify Backup* to see if the restoration status.

+* **Restore backup on**
+	- Specify the FQDN or IP address of the standalone host.

+* **Install Software**
+	- A new MySQL server will be installed and setup if 'Install Software' has been enabled otherwise an existing running MySQL server on the target host will be used.
+If there is an existing MySQL server installed or running, it will be stopped and removed before ClusterControl performs the installation.

+* **Disable Firewall**
+	- Check the box to disable firewall (recommended).

+* **Shutdown the server after the backup have been restored**
+	- Select "Yes" if you want ClusterControl to shutdown the server after restoration completes.
+Select "No" if you want to let it run after restoration completes and the node will be listed under `Nodes`_ tab.
+You are then responsible for removing the MySQL server.

 Restore External Backups
 ........................